 - Pergola Hotel & Spa: located in Mellieha with a view over the bay, the village, Gozo and Comino.
 Studio apartment with kitchen amenities starting from 57€/night, breakfast for an additional 8€.
 Best features: kitchen amenities, view, excellent service, 3 swimming pools.

 - Maritim Antonine Hotel & spa: located in Mellieha, 1km away from a vast sand beach.
 Very spacious and elegent double room starting from 77€/night, breakfast included.
 Best features: rooftop swimming pool with a scenic view over the bay, heated pool and hot tubs, good buffet with many options, next to bus stops going to Valletta or to the beach.
 It’s the best value for money in Mellieha.

 - Radisson Blu Resort & Spa, Malta Golden Sands: located in Golden Bay and 2min walking distance to a lovely beach.
 Big double room with balcony (sea view or countryside view) starting from 150€/night, breakfast for an additional 20€.
-Best feature: direct access to the beach, view, delicious breakfast, during summertime you can get complimentary sun bed and umbrella on the beach.
+Best feature: direct access to the beach, view, delicious breakfast and during summertime, you have free sunbeds and umbrellas on the private beach.

 3) Gozo (2 days)

 The third chapter of your week in Malta will take place in Gozo, Malta’s little sister island.